fcboucher/BBMV/Tutorial-BBMV.md

 Parameters of the MCMC functions are the following:
 - tree and TRAIT: the phylogenetic tree and data vector
+- bounds: the bounds on the trait interval
 - Nsteps: the number of generations in the MCMC chain
 - record_every: the interval used for sampling the MCMC chain
 - plot_every: the interval at which the chain is plotted (if plot=TRUE).